bashtage/ng-numpy-randomstate/README.md

 ```

 ### SSE2
 `dSFTM` makes use of SSE2 by default.
-If you have a very old computer or are
+If you have a very old computer
-building on non-x86, you can install using:
+or are building on non-x86, you can install using:

 ```bash
 python setup.py install --no-sse2
 ```

 ### Windows
-Either use a binary installer or if building from scratch using Python 3.5 and
+Either use a binary installer, or if building from scratch, use
-the free Visual Studio 2015 Community Edition.
-It can also be build using
+Python 3.5 with Visual Studio 2015 Community Edition.
+It can also be
-Microsoft Visual C++ Compiler for Python 2.7 and Python 2.7, although some
+build using Microsoft Visual C++ Compiler for Python 2.7 and Python 2.7,
-modifications are needed to `distutils` to find the compiler.
+although some modifications may be needed to `distutils` to find the
+compiler.

 ## Using